HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 1. **Local Business Ecosystem.** The most sophisticated structured data implementations are occurring in the local business sector, where we see rich interconnections between LocalBusiness, OpeningHoursSpecification, PostalAddress, and GeoCoordinates.
 This suggests businesses are creating comprehensive digital identities that go beyond basic location information to include detailed operational data.
 This aligns with Google's increasing focus on local search and the growing importance of location-based services.
 2. **Content Organization.** Maturity There's a clear pattern of publishers implementing more sophisticated content structures.
 The relationships between Article, BlogPosting, and WebPage entities consistently link to ImageObject, author attributes, and publishing details.
 This isn't just about marking up individual pieces of content – it's about creating proper content graphs that establish clear relationships between content, creators, and organizational entities.
-3. **E-commerce Integration.** The product-related relationships show an interesting evolution.
+3. **ecommerce Integration.** The product-related relationships show an interesting evolution.
 Beyond basic product markup, we're seeing more connections to ReviewRating, AggregateOffer, and PriceSpecification entities.
-This suggests e-commerce sites are building more comprehensive product knowledge graphs that can support advanced features like price tracking and inventory status.
+This suggests ecommerce sites are building more comprehensive product knowledge graphs that can support advanced features like price tracking and inventory status.

 Most notably, these patterns indicate that **structured data implementation is moving beyond simple SEO markup toward creating true knowledge graphs** that can support AI-powered search experiences and rich data integrations.